-- The description of the nature and purpose of the support (section 322.2 PCC) should clearly show whether this is a pecuniary benefit or a benefit in kind. - The examples quoted in Section 322.6 PCC explain what is meant by a benefit in kind.
+- The description of the nature and purpose of the support (Section 45.1 PC and 33.1 PCC) should clearly show whether this is a pecuniary benefit or a benefit in kind. - The examples quoted in Section 45.2.6 PC and 33.2.6 PCC explain what is meant by a benefit in kind.
 The term benefit in kind also includes work done free of charge by personnel of the pharmaceutical company in favour of the patient organisation.
 The contract must describe in specific terms the particular benefit(s) in kind provided by the pharmaceutical company for the patient organisation.
-The value of the benefits in kind does not have to be quantified in the contract. - In the case of pecuniary benefits (financial support for the patient organisations) of every kind the contract must indicate the precise amount to be paid (Section 322.5 PCC).
+The value of the benefits in kind does not have to be quantified in the contract itself.
+However, in the context of disclosure, a distinction is made between significant and insignificant benefits in kind.
+This distinction can only be made by means of an estimate of expenditure, but the quantified result does not necessarily have to be recorded in the contract itself (see paragraph B.3.c. below).